 The School offers the Juris Doctor (JD) degree, which has been designed to prepare law students for the challenges of 21st-century practice.
-Students can elect to fulfill concentrations in business and entrepreneurship law, health law, intellectual property law, and criminal law.
+Students can elect to fulfill concentrations in business and entrepreneurship law, health law, intellectual property law, criminal law, and civil litigation and dispute resolution.
 The School also offers a Master of Legal Studies (MLS) program for individuals in other disciplines and professions who would benefit from focused legal knowledge in their field, a Master of Laws (LLM) in American Legal Practice for internationally trained attorneys that offers an optional focus on New York Bar Exam preparation, and specialized LLMs for attorneys who want to dive deeply into one area of practice.